The -13.88% Decline of Loop Media Inc.'s (LPTV) Stock in the Past Quarter

 Is It Worth Investing in Loop Media Inc. (AMEX: LPTV) Right Now?

-while the 36-month beta value is 4.33.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+while the 36-month beta value is 4.23.Analysts have differing opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored